Tsar: Russia

+as well as tsar.
+The title of tsar was used to denote a fullness of a sovereign's power and was reserved to the Holy Roman emperor and the Byzantine emperor, and later the khan of the Golden Horde.
+In literature, it was also used in a wider sense to indicate an illustrious ruler.
+Unlike its usage in Bulgarian and Serbian, where the title of tsar was used to challenge the power of the basileus, it only had a religious or moral value when attributed to a Russian prince throughout most of the medieval period.

-Following his assertion of independence from the khan in 1476, Ivan III, the grand prince of Moscow, adopted the title of sovereign of all Russia, and he later also started to use the title of tsar regularly in diplomatic relations with the West.
+The grand princes of Moscow began using the title in foreign relations.
+Following his assertion of independence from the khan in 1476, Ivan III adopted the title of sovereign of all Russia, and he later also started to use the title of tsar regularly in diplomatic relations with the West.
 From about 1480, he is designated as imperator in his Latin correspondence, as keyser in his correspondence with the Swedish regent, and as kejser in his correspondence with the Danish king, Teutonic Knights, and the Hanseatic League.
 Ivan's son Vasily III continued using these titles.
 Sigismund von Herberstein (1486–1566) observed that the titles of kaiser and imperator were attempts to render the Russian term tsar into German and Latin, respectively.
 The title-inflation related to Russia's growing ambitions to become an Orthodox "third Rome", after the fall of Constantinople in 1453.
 The monarch in Moscow was recognized as an emperor by Holy Roman Emperor Maximilian I in 1514.
 (Note: "Kayser vnnd Herscher aller Rewssen und Groszfürste zu Wolodimer" in the German text of Maximilian's letter; "Imperator et Dominator universorum Rhutenorum et Magnus Princeps Valadomerorum" in the Latin copy.
 Vasily III responded by referring to Maximilian as "Maximiliano Dei gratia Electo Romanorum Caesare", i.e., "Roman Caesar".
 Maximilian's letter was of great importance to Ivan the Terrible and to Peter the Great, when they wished to back up their titles of "tsar" and "emperor", respectively.
 Both monarchs demonstrated the letter to foreign ambassadors; Peter even referred to it when he proclaimed himself Emperor.)